cpressey/Some-Games-of-Note/article/Classic Arcade Games.md

 ### Mr. Do!

+*   published by: Universal
+*   available for: Arcade
 *   controls: joystick and one button
+*   date released: 1982
 *   wikipedia: [Mr. Do!](https://en.wikipedia.org/wiki/Mr._Do!)

 This is probably a classic.

 ### Reactor

+*   published by: Gottlieb
+*   available for: Arcade
+*   controls: trackball
+*   date released: 1982
 *   wikipedia: [Reactor_(video_game)](https://en.wikipedia.org/wiki/Reactor_(video_game))

 This is arguably a classic.
 The first video game to credit the developer (Tim Skelly) on the title screen, apparently.